oshahliver/picse/docs/interiors_docs.md

 mrd.plot()
 ```

-### Create thermal evolution time line
+### Thermal evolution time lines

+The `TimeLine` class can be used to create thermal evolution models of planets.
+For this the energy balance equation is integrated over time assuming that the total power
+emitted from the planets surface follows the Stefan-Boltzman law.
+The user can define a time-dependent energy source term to account for stellar irradiation and the greenhouse effect.

 First you need to import all relvant libraries and define the planetary parameters as well as the specifications for the iterator as we have done before.
+Here we evolve a planet with an initial surface temperature of 400 kelvin.
+For the time evolution model to work the first boundary condition has to be the planetary mass and a high level of accuracy is required to guarantee the stability of the time integration.

 ```python
 from picse.interiors import planet_evolution, planet_creator